awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 1. Open the AWS sign\-in page\.

    If you don't have the email address of the AWS account to which you require access, you can get it from AWS Control Tower\.
-Open the console for the master account, choose **Accounts**, and look for the email address\.
+Open the console for the management account, choose **Accounts**, and look for the email address\.

 1. Enter the email address of the AWS account to which you require access, and then choose **Next**\.